= Cara's Favorite

 Italian cuisine.
 Lunch and dinner.

-Cara's Tip: If you are in the mood to nosh then forget the full meal and enjoy a nice glass of Californian wine along with a fritto misto platter of fried calamari, mussels, green beans, and artichoke hearts served with a piquant pepperoncini aioli.
-Or take a seat on the patio at the restaurant’s Mendicino Terrace where a cheese platter and a nice glass of vino from their global list are available.
+Cara’s Tip: If you are in the mood to nosh, then forget the full meal and enjoy a nice glass of Californian wine along with a platter of bruschetta or fried calamari.